Wu Zetian: Imperial consort (650–655)

 Scientifically credible forensic pathology information about the death of Wu's daughter does not exist, and scholars lack concrete evidence about her death.
-But scholars have many theories and speculations.
-Because traditional folklore tends to portray Wu as a power-hungry woman unconcerned about whom she hurt or what she did, the most popular theory is that Wu killed her own child in order to implicate Wang.
+However, scholars have many theories and speculations.
+Because traditional folklore tends to portray Wu as a power-hungry woman unconcerned about whom she hurt or what she did, the most popular theory is that Wu killed her own child in order to accuse Wang.
 Other schools of thought argue that Wang indeed killed the child out of jealousy and hatred of Wu.
 The third argument is that the child died of asphyxiation or crib death.
 The ventilation systems of the time were nonexistent or of poor quality, and the lack of ventilation combined with using coal as a heating method could have led to carbon monoxide poisoning.
 In any case, Wu blamed Wang for the girl's death, and as a result, tried to remove Wang from her position.

 Because of the child's death, an angry Gaozong also wanted to depose Wang and replace her with Wu.
 But first he needed to make sure that he had the support of the government chancellors.
 So Gaozong met with his uncle Zhangsun Wuji, the head chancellor.
-During the meeting, Gaozong repeatedly brought Wang's childlessness.
-Childlessness was a sufficient excuse to depose Wang.
-But Zhangsun repeatedly found ways to divert the conversation.
+During the meeting, Gaozong repeatedly brought up Wang's childlessness.
+Childlessness was a sufficient excuse to depose Wang, but Zhangsun repeatedly found ways to divert the conversation.
 Subsequent visits made by Wu's mother, Lady Yang, and an official allied with Wu, Xu Jingzong, to seek support from Zhangsun were met with disappointment.
-Early in 655, he wanted to create Wu, who carried the sixth-highest rank among imperial consorts, Zhaoyi (昭儀), the unprecedented title of Chenfei (宸妃), and promote her over all other imperial consorts directly under Wang herself, but Han and fellow chancellor Lai Ji both opposed on the grounds that the title was unprecedented, and so Gaozong did not carry it out.